 dbt snapshot performs every snapshot.
 The

---select flags are used to specify a subset of nodes to execute.
+--select flag is used to specify a subset of nodes to execute.

 How does selection work?